segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 Behind the scenes, Segment instructs GPT to generate an audience based on the user inputted audience description and contextual information such as traits and events performed in your workspace.

-GPT is OpenAI's state of the art natural language generation tool powered by artificial intelligence.
+GPT is OpenAI's state-of-the-art natural language generation tool powered by artificial intelligence.
 It can perform a variety of natural language tasks like text generation, completion, and classification.
 CustomerAI uses the service to help generate audiences and inspire segmentation.

 Per OpenAI's policy, data sent to OpenAI's API with Segment isn't used to train or improve their models and will be deleted after 30 days.
 Any content generated using GPT is your intellectual property.
 Segment won't assert any claims of copyright ownership on such content and makes no warranty of any kind with respect to any AI generated content.